WCRSyyc/diy-blinky-bot/BatBadge.md

 ![creating loop](pictures/level1-twisted-loop.png "Joined Wires with loop")

-* Working on the backside of the switch, slide this loop around one of the wings of a brass brad and into the centre of the brass brad.
+* Working on the back side of the switch, slide this loop around one of the wings of a brass brad and into the centre of the brass brad.
+The silver (uninsulated) end needs to be on top.
+That is the piece to be soldered.

 ![2 wires soldered to switch](pictures/level1-twisted-to-switch.png "Joined Wires soldered to switch")